Personal Injury Attorney

 Supporters of caps say that in their absence, doctors tend to practice defensive medicine.
 In other words, adherence to the medical standard of care is of secondary importance to risk management and avoiding lawsuits.
 They also claim that caps have economic benefits in the form of increasing funds and controlling insurance rates, as well as easing shortages of providers by reducing a potential disadvantage to practicing medicine.

 Some have argued that instead of the commonly proposed medical malpractice reforms, the system should adopt a model of alternative dispute resolution.
 This could allow patients to receive compensation bya less costly and less adversarial method while receiving an explanation and apology for what happened.
 Research indicates that these intangibles are desired by patients at least as much as compensation.

-In a case of medical malpractice, it can be difficult to know where to start.
-Call a hospital malpractice lawyer to arrange a consultation with an attorney.
+In a case of nursing home malpractice, it can be difficult to know where to start.
+Call our malpractice lawyer to arrange a consultation with one of our attorneys.

 – BURIED ALIVE: CAN DOCTORS AND HOSPITALS WAIT FOR PAYMENT?

 – APARTMENT COMPLEX’S DUTY TO PROVIDE A SAFE PLACE TO LIVE

 – WHY THE AVERAGE SETTLEMENT VALUE DOESN’T HELP YOUR CASE

 – WHAT TO DO IF A TRUCK CLIPS YOU AND RUNS